ietf-wg-cellar/matroska-specification/notes.md

 Decoding the unsigned number stored in the VINT to a signed number is done by subtracting 2^((7*n)-1)^-1, where `n` is the octet size of the VINT.

-Bit Representation of signed VINT                       | Possible Value Range :-------------------------------------------------------|:------------------------------------- 1xxx xxxx                                               | 2^7 values from -(2^6^-1) to 2^6^
+Bit Representation of Signed VINT                       | Possible Value Range :-------------------------------------------------------|:------------------------------------- 1xxx xxxx                                               | 2^7 values from -(2^6^-1) to 2^6^
 01xx xxxx  xxxx xxxx                                    | 2^14 values from -(2^13^-1) to 2^13^